 Signs Your Cat Might Benefit from Supplements

-- Difficulty eating: Avoiding food or eating less than usual.
+- Difficulty eating: If your cat is avoiding food or eating less than usual, it’s likely due to mouth pain or discomfort.

-- Bad breath: Persistent foul odor that doesn’t go away.
+- Bad breath: Persistent foul odor that doesn’t go away might signal an underlying dental problem.

-- Inflamed gums: Red or swollen gums are a common sign of dental issues.
+- Inflamed gums: Red or swollen gums are often the first signs of gum disease or infection.

 Types of Nutritional Supplements for Cats with Dental Problems